 Benoquik cream is made by Quik Pharmaceuticals, also known as Monobenzone 20% is used for depigmentation of the skin as a treatment for widespread vitiligo, a skin condition in which irregular patches of skin, covering about 50% of the body surface, lose colour and become whitened.
-This is caused by destruction of the pigment producing cells called melanocytes.
-Benoquik Monobenzone 20% cream is used as a skin lightener in people with vitiligo, to reduce the colour of patches of skin that contain pigment so that they match the areas of skin that have lost color.
+This is caused by destruction of the pigment-producing cells called melanocytes.
+Benoquik Monobenzone 20% cream is used as a skin lightener in people with vitiligo, to reduce the color of patches of skin that contain pigment so that they match the areas of skin that have lost color.
 Decolouration of the skin using Monobenzone cream is permanent and makes the skin sensitive to sunburn during and after treatment.

 HOW DOES BENOQUIK MONOBENZONE 20% CREAM WORK